EmmaEwert/emmaewert.github.io/index.md

 ## Sketch Shader (2019, July)

-Going for a hand-drawn look, I wrote a shader to apply a screen-space sketched texture to shadows and shading, blended based on light attenuation.
+Going for a sketchbook doodle look, I wrote a shader to apply a screen-space sketched texture to shadows and shading, blended based on light attenuation.

 <video width="640" controls>
 	<source type="video/webm" src="/files/sketch-shader.webm">